angelofallars/angelofallars.github.io/README.md

 # Angelo Fallaria's website

-This is my personal website hosted at https://angelo.fallaria.com.
+This is my personal website hosted at https://angelo.fallaria.com, themed with [Catppuccin](https://catppuccin.com/).

-It uses the https://astro.build/ static site generator and is deployed on GitHub Pages.
+It uses the [Astro](https://astro.build/) static site generator and is deployed on GitHub Pages.

 ## License